Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking

 \subsubsection{Performance Analysis -- TAS+ATS+CBS}

-\textbf{\underline{Service Curve $\beta_{Q_i[\M]}^{\ATS+\CBS}(t)$ - CBS - Shared Queue}.} Similarly, even under the architecture of TAS+ATS+CBS, the service for AVB traffic of Class $M_i$ ($i\in[1,n_{\CBS}]$) in the corresponding shared queue $Q_i$ is only related to the TT traffic and credit upper bounds for the corresponding AVB traffic class.
-Since the credit upper bound (Eq.~(\ref{g:creditMaxF}), Eq.~(\ref{g:creditMaxNF})) does not depend on the arrival pattern of AVB flows, the ATS reshaping on AVB traffic does not change the ability to serve AVB traffic of different priorities in the shared queue, compared with the service capability for AVB traffic under the TAS+CBS architecture.
-Thus, the service curve $\beta_{Q_i[\M]}^{\ATS+\CBS}(t)$ for AVB traffic with priority $M_i$ ($i\in[1,n_{\CBS}]$) in the corresponding shared queue $Q_i$ under the TAS+ATS+AVB architecture is the same as the one under the TAS+AVB architecture in Sect.~\ref{sec:PA_TAS+CBS}, and can be obtained by Eq.~(\ref{g:aggSerQ_AVB_TAS+CBS}).

-\textbf{\underline{Input Arrival Curve $\alpha_{Q_i}^{\ATS+\CBS}\!(t)$ - CBS - Shared Queue}.} Correspondingly, by ATS reshaping, the output arrival curve of each AVB flow $f$ when departing the previous shaped queue $q$ satisfies $r_f\cdot t+b_f$, which is also the input arrival curve of $f$ before entering into the shared queue $Q_i$.
-Then, the input arrival curve $\alpha_{Q_i}^{\ATS+\CBS}(t)$ of aggregate AVB flows with priority $i$ before the shared queue $Q_i$ is the sum of output arrival curves satisfying $r_f\cdot t+b_f$ from all the previous shaped queues $q$ connected to $Q_i$, which is the same as the case of ATS used individually (Eq.~{\ref{g:aggArr_SP_ATS+SP}}).
+\textbf{\underline{Input Arrival Curve $\alpha_{Q_i}^{\ATS+\CBS}\!(t)$ - CBS - Shared Queue}.} Correspondingly, by ATS reshaping, the input arrival curve $\alpha_{Q_i}^{\ATS+\CBS}(t)$ of aggregate AVB flows with priority $i$ before the shared queue $Q_i$ is the sum of output arrival curves satisfying $r_f\cdot t+b_f$ from all the previous shaped queues $q$,

 \textbf{\underline{Service Curve $\beta_{Q_i[\M]}^{\ATS+\CBS}(t)$ - CBS - Shared Queue}.} \begin{corollary} The service curve for AVB traffic of Class $M_i$ ($i\in[1,n_{\CBS}]$) in the shared queue $Q_i$ under the TAS+ATS+CBS architecture is same to the service curve for AVB traffic under the TAS+CBS architecture, i.e.,